nhs-england-tools/notify-msteams-action/README.md

 Follow the instructions [to add an Incoming Webhook](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?tabs=dotnet) to the Teams channel of your choice.

-Add the webhook url from above as a [repository secret](https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/managing-encrypted-secrets-for-your-repository-and-organization-for-github-codespaces#adding-secrets-for-a-repository) with the following name:
+Add the webhook URL from above as a [repository secret](https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/managing-encrypted-secrets-for-your-repository-and-organization-for-github-codespaces#adding-secrets-for-a-repository) with the following name:

 ```shell
 TEAMS_WEBHOOK_URL